BroadbandForum/obuspa/QUICK_START_GUIDE.md

 Alternatively you can use the 'obuspa -c dbset' command (see next section) to alter parameters in the database, and try again.

+## CoAP Message Transfer Protocol
-OB-USP_AGENT also supports an basic implementation of CoAP MTP.
+OB-USP-AGENT also supports CoAP MTP.
 As with STOMP MTP, this is enabled by setting data model parameters in the relevant CoAP MTP data model objects.

+**IMPORTANT**
+When using CoAP over DTLS, OB-USP-AGENT must have a client certificate (e.g. using the '--authcert' option).

 ## OB-USP-AGENT Command Line Arguments